close

 The Basic Food Handler Card is intended for individuals who work in food service establishments and have direct contact with food.
 To obtain this card, individuals must complete an approved food safety training course and pass an exam.
 The training course covers topics such as foodborne illness, food safety practices, and personal hygiene.

-See also Food Safety Consultants: Ensuring Food Safety and Minimizing Risks
+See also Food Handler Certification in Florida: A Guide to Ensuring Food Safety

 Certified Food Protection Manager (CFPM) Card